buraglio/draft-buraglio-6man-rfc6724-update/draft-ietf-6man-rfc6724-update.md

 Section 3.1 of RFC 4193 only defines ULA prefixes where the L-bit is set to 1, i.e., prefixes under fd00::/8 where the prefix is locally assigned or generated.
 The use of ULAs where L=0, i.e., prefixes under fc00::/8, is currently undefined.

 The following rules define how the learnt known-local ULA prefixes under fd00::/8 are inserted into the address selection policy table for a node, through a conceptual list of known-local prefixes.

+0. Any RIO that is delivered in an RA in which the "SNAC Router" RA header flag bit {{SNACBIT}} is set MUST be ignored when considering the following rules.

 1. RIOs from within fd00::/8 are considered the preferred information source for determining known-local ULAs and should override other conflicting information or assumptions from other sources, including PIOs.